SimonGorbot/personal-site/content/_index.md

-Hi I'm Simon :wave:, a senior studying *Mechatronics* @ the University of Waterloo.
+Hi I'm Simon :wave:, a senior studying *Mechatronics* @ UWaterloo.
-I like writing firmware (in rust:crab:) and designing PCBs for robots:robot: and green-tech🌳.
+I like writing firmware (in rust :crab:) and designing PCBs for robots :robot: and green-tech 🌳.

 I'm currently working on an Open-Source humanoid hand 🦾